-At Toy Museum, you’ll find an interesting exhibition of toys made in Greece from 1930 to 1990, such as wind up tin toys, battery operated cars, board games, and Greek playmobil.
+At the Toy Museum, you’ll find an interesting exhibition of toys made in Greece from 1930 to 1990, such as wind up tin toys, battery operated cars, board games, and Greek Playmobil.

-At the Toy Museum, you will find a Games Room, with arcade coin operated machines, such as a pinball machine, a jukebox and a packman, which can be used by visitors!
+At the Toy Museum, you will find a Games Room, with coin-operated machines, such as a pinball machine, a jukebox and a packman, which can be used by visitors!
 How cool is that?

 Kids have their own place to play with toys such as Legos and Playmobil, interactive games and handcrafts.
 The Toy Museum is open daily from 10.00 until 17.00 from April 7th to November 1st and the entrance is free!

 We love romantic places in nature!
 What about you?

 Seven Springs, or Epta Piges in Rhodes, is such a place.

 Located between Colymbia and Archipolis, this amazing gorge has seven sparkling springs and a few rivers that never run out of water during the whole year!
 In this magical place you can taste and feel the nature around you: Take a walk under the pine trees, breath the fresh air and drink refreshing water from the springs.
 Doing a picnic is also a great idea!
 Alternatively, you can relax at the cute tavern located there.